mokalyogesh113/DSL/docs/index.md

 Then, the output should be: 500](https://github.com/mokalyogesh113/DSL/tree/main/Ass%20A-4)
 <br><br>

-3. [**Assignment 5**  - Write a Python program to compute following operations on String:
+3. [**Assignment 5**  - Write a Python program to compute following operations on String: <br>
-    a) To display word with the longest length
+    a) To display word with the longest length <br>
-    b) To determines the frequency of occurrence of particular character in the string
+    b) To determines the frequency of occurrence of particular character in the string <br>
-    c) To check whether given string is palindrome or not
+    c) To check whether given string is palindrome or not <br>
-    d) To display index of first appearance of the substring
+    d) To display index of first appearance of the substring <br>
     e) To count the occurrences of each word in a given string](https://github.com/mokalyogesh113/DSL/tree/main/Ass%20A-5)
 <br><br>

-4. [**Assignment 9**  - Write a python program to compute following computation on matrix:
+4. [**Assignment 9**  - Write a python program to compute following computation on matrix:<br>
-    a) Addition of two matrices
+    a) Addition of two matrices <br>
-    b) Subtraction of two matrices
+    b) Subtraction of two matrices <br>
-    c) Multiplication of two matrices
+    c) Multiplication of two matrices <br>
     d) Transpose of a matrix](https://github.com/mokalyogesh113/DSL/tree/main/Ass%20A-9)
 <br><br>

 ### Group B

 5. [**Assignment 12**  -
    a) Write a python program to store names and mobile numbers of your friends in sorted order on names.
 Search your friend from list using binary search (recursive and nonrecursive).
-Insert friend if not present in phonebook
+Insert friend if not present in phonebook <br>
    b) Write a python program to store names and mobile numbers of your friends in sorted  order on names.
 Search your friend from list using Fibonacci search.
 Insert friend if not present in phonebook.](https://github.com/mokalyogesh113/DSL/tree/main/Ass%20B-12)
 <br><br>

 6. [**Assignment 14**  - Write a python program to store first year percentage of students in array.
-Write function for sorting array of floating point numbers in ascending order using
+Write function for sorting array of floating point numbers in ascending order using <br>
-    a) Selection Sort
+    a) Selection Sort <br>
     b) Bubble sort and display top five scores.](https://github.com/mokalyogesh113/DSL/tree/main/Ass%20B-14)
 <br><br>